Last updated on 18 April 2026.

 The Escape Clause

-The previous section discussed refusing the transfer by relying on essential reasons in the company’s constitution per TCC Art.
+The previous section discussed refusing the transfer on the basis of essential reasons in the company’s constitution, per TCC Art.
 493/1.
-The same TCC article also allows the company to deny the request for approval by offering to the transferor.
-The proposal must be for buying the shares at market price.
+The same TCC article also allows the company to deny the transferor’s request for approval.
+The proposal must be for buying the shares at the market price.

 The company’s rights arising from the escape clause are subject to the principle of equal treatment and another Turkish law principle called “not using legal rights for harmful purposes”.
-As discussed above, the Court of Cassation decided that such limitations apply even when relevant transfer restriction articles are in the company’s constitution.
+As discussed above, the Court of Cassation held that such limitations apply even when relevant transfer-restriction articles are in the company’s constitution.

-The escape clause provides an alternative to the restrictions arising from the articles of association and aims to allow the company to avoid unwanted individuals.
+The escape clause provides an alternative to the restrictions imposed by the articles of association and allows the company to avoid unwanted individuals.
 It should be emphasised that the transferring shareholder is not obliged to accept the company’s offer to purchase shares.
-A final condition of the escape clause is that the company must make an offer for the total number of shares that the transferor considers selling.
+A final condition of the escape clause is that the company must make an offer for the total number of shares the transferor intends to sell.

 Escape Clause in the Turkish Case Law

 Art.
 493/1 states that only the company can reject the transfer of shares.
-The Court of Cassation emphasises this rule and rejects lawsuits started by shareholders who request annulment of the share transfer.
+The Court of Cassation emphasises this rule and rejects shareholder lawsuits seeking annulment of the share transfer.

 Another Court of Cassation judgement ruled that the offer to purchase under the escape clause can be made only between the company and the transferor.
-Furthermore, the Court highlighted that determining the value of shares that are the subject of the offer is not an exclusive right of the transferee.
-Accordingly, the transferor also has the right to ask for the share value to be determined by the Court.
+Furthermore, the Court highlighted that determining the value of the shares subject to the offer is not an exclusive right of the transferee.
+Accordingly, the transferor also has the right to request that the share value be determined by the Court.
 Under the next heading of this article, further details on the transferor’s right to apply to the Court are discussed.

 Other Reasons for Refusing the Transfer